SeriousOldMan/Simulator-Controller/Docs/AI Driving Coach.md

    - *Ratio brake pressure to steer angle for trail braking*

      Defines the reciproke ratio of brake pressure to relative steer angle on Kamm's circle for a braking zone to be interpreted as proper trail braking, which means P(t) must be greater than S(t) / S(max) \* R (with R the value of this setting).
-Default is 0.8.
+Default is 1.0, which is the ideal value.
+Values below 1.0 allow for less braking than ideal, but even values above 1.0 are possible when you want to push very hard on the brakes and know how to handles an instable car on turning in.

    Please note, that all these settings can be defined per car and even per track.
 5. Lastly, and most important, is it necessary to use very good reference laps for this.
 Otherwise you will practice your own braking habits over and over again.